Defensible Space Support

 Prefer a full project form?
 Use the detailed form

-What "fire hazard clearing" actually means
+What does "fire hazard clearing" actually mean?

 We use the phrase fire hazard clearing because that is the search owners type when they get an inspection notice, an insurance letter, or a neighbor complaint.
 The work itself is fuel reduction, brush reduction, vegetation reduction, and defensible-space support.
 It helps prepare a property for inspections and lowers the visible fuel load.
 It does not fireproof the structure and it does not prevent wildfire.
 Anyone telling you otherwise is overpromising.

-What usually triggers a fire-hazard call
+What usually triggers a fire-hazard call?

 • An AB 38 defensible-space inspection notice ahead of a planned sale in a high or very-high fire severity zone